Lido deck on the amplified Navigator of the Seas

 If you’re looking for an unbeatable view of the seas, you’ll want to check out Royal Caribbean’s North Star or Princess Cruises Seawalk.

 The North Star is a small pod that rises over 300 feet above the ocean.
-The pod provides unbeatable views.
-If you’re not afraid of heights, it’s a thrill you won’t want to miss.
+The pod provides unbeatable 360-degree views.
+If you’re not afraid of heights, it’s a once-in-a-lifetime thrill you won’t want to miss.

 North Star is available on Royal Caribbeans Quantum-class ships.

-Glass floor seawalk over the sea on Royal Princess ship with a view of the ocean below
+Glass floor seawalk over the sea on Royal Princess ship with a view of the ocean belowPin

 Hovering 128 feet above the sea, SeaWalk is a glass-floor walkway that extends 28 feet off the ship’s side.
 Those daring enough to step out onto the platform are greeted with a top-down view of the ocean and a panoramic view of the horizon.